mealycpp/ECE4300_FALL2025/Group-B/README.md

 - Derek Jacoby

 ## Project Overview
-This final project benchmarks four RISC-V cores on the Nexys A7 FPGA board.
-The cores being benchmarked are:
+This project benchmarks multiple RISC-V cores on the Nexys A7 FPGA board.
+The cores evaluated in this submission are:

 - PicoRV32 (YosysHQ)
-- Ibex (lowRISC)
-- VexRiscv (h2ozrw)
+- VexRiscv (SpinalHDL)
-- cv32e40p (OpenHW Group)

-All cores are built as RV32IMC implementations.
+All cores are implemented as RV32IMC designs.

+A single, common benchmarking program is used across both cores.
+The existence of separate firmware folders does not indicate different benchmark tests—the benchmark logic is identical.
+Differences arise only from each core’s integration requirements, such as SoC structure, I/O handling, memory mapping, and the expected HEX file format.

 ## Repository Structure

-1. **Firmware**
+### 1. PicoRV32 Firmware
+Contains the files required to build the benchmarking program for the PicoRV32-based system.
+Although this folder is separate, it produces the same benchmark as the VexRiscv firmware; the build process differs only because of PicoRV32’s architecture and required firmware format.
+The firmware can be built using the included `build.bat` script.

+### 2. VexRiscv Firmware
-   Contains the files necessary to build the benchmarking test as a HEX file.
-Benchmark code is located in `main.c` and can be built using the `build.bat` script.
+Contains the files required to build the same benchmarking program for the VexRiscv-based system.
+This folder exists to support VexRiscv-specific integration details (such as the Murax SoC layout, memory map, and I/O).
+The firmware can be built using the included `build.bat` script.

-2. **PicoRV32 Test**
+### 3. PicoRV32 Test
-   Vivado project for benchmarking the PicoRV32 core on the Nexys A7.
+Vivado project for synthesizing and benchmarking the PicoRV32 core on the Nexys A7.

-3. **Ibex Test**
-   Vivado project for benchmarking the Ibex core on the Nexys A7 (Coming Soon).

-4. **VexRiscv Test**
+### 4. VexRiscv Test
-   Vivado project for benchmarking the VexRiscv core on the Nexys A7 (Coming Soon).
+Vivado project for synthesizing and benchmarking the VexRiscv core on the Nexys A7.
+(Coming soon.)

-5. **cv32e40p Test**
+### 5. Documentation
-   Vivado project for benchmarking the CV32E40P core on the Nexys A7 (Coming Soon).

-6. **Documentation**
-   Contains the report and demonstration materials.
-Refer to this folder for more information about the project.
+Contains the final report, supporting notes, diagrams, benchmark methodology, and demonstration materials.